 This Pedro Almodóvar film follows a handful of dysfunctional characters in Barcelona who are forced to confront their demons.
 As the protagonist, Manuela (Cecilia Roth), travels into Barcelona through a train tunnel, we see the mass of glimmering lights ahead of her.
 She passes by familiar sites such as the Sagrada Familia before coming into the seedier part of Barcelona.
 However, such polarities are precisely what makes the city so exciting.

 Land and Freedom (1995)

-Ken Loach’s film recounts the experience of an idealistic young Liverpudlian Communist (Ian Hart) who travels to Barcelona to fight against the fascists during the Spanish Civil War.
+Ken Loach’s film recounts the experience of an idealistic young Liverpudlian Communist (Ian Hart) who travels to Barcelona to fight against the Fascists during the Spanish Civil War.
 It is cut from the same cloth as George Orwell’s memoir Homage to Catalonia.
-The most discussed scene is the collectivization debate involving members of the Marxist POUM militia and local farmers.
+The most discussed scene is the collectivisation debate involving members of the Marxist POUM militia and local farmers.

 Whit Stillman’s film is about Barcelona during the 1980s when Cold War tensions were still imprinted on the consciousness of Americans and Europeans alike.
-Like Allen, Stillman makes contrasts between American and Spanish culture, and the result this time is not a steamy ménage à trois, but instead, a likeable comedy of manners.
-Based on Whitman’s own experiences in the city, the film is full of snappy dialogue.
+Like Allen, Stillman makes contrasts between American and Spanish culture, and the result this time is not a steamy ménage à trois but instead a likeable comedy of manners.
+The film is full of snappy dialogue and is based on Stillman’s own experiences in the city.